A Vienna to Salzburg train ride is most definitely the best way to travel between the Austrian cities.

 Westbahn

-Their trains operate every 30 minutes from 6 am to 10 pm, and you don’t have to change train to get from A to B. the ride itself is about 2h 30 mins.
+From Salzburg to Vienna: Their trains operate every 30 minutes from 6 am to 10 pm, and you don't have to change trains to get from A to B. The ride itself is about 2 hours and 30 minutes.

 You get in at the Wien Westbahnhof or Wien Hütteldorf.
-This is the main difference to the ÖBB train, the Westbahn’s last stop is the Westbahnhof, and they don’t go any further to the Hauptbahnhof (Main Station) or to the Vienna Airport.
+This is the main difference from the ÖBB train: the Westbahn's last stop is the Westbahnhof, and they don't go any further to the Hauptbahnhof (Main Station) or to the Vienna Airport.

 The stop in Salzburg is always the same one, the main train station.